Yustynn/disty/README.md

 See, Disty looks at life as it truly is and sees the duality in human nature: We're not just flesh and blood.
 We're more than that - we're mobile, roaming, moving, wallets of cold hard cash!
 So let's turn people into the cash storage and withdrawal facilities for these developing countries.
 Monetary storage/withdrawal is a such a cornerstone for economic (and everything) growth that it seems ridiculous to even mention it.
 Let's help these countries be better.

 ## So what's it look like?
-There are slight deviations if you actually run this project (e.g. the TabBar is at the top), but it's pretty much this.
+There are slight deviations if you actually run this project (e.g. the TabBar is at the bottom in the actual app), but it's pretty much this.

 ![design](/readme_images/design.png)